Antibiotic misuse: History of antibiotic regulation

 In addition to antibiotic regulation in food production, there have been numerous policies put in place to regulate antibiotic distribution in healthcare, specifically in hospital settings.
-In 2014, the CDC officially recognized the need for antimicrobial stewardship within all U.S. hospital in their publication of the Core Elements of Hospital Antibiotic Stewardship Programs.
+In 2014, the CDC officially recognized the need for antimicrobial stewardship within all U.S. hospitals in their publication of the Core Elements of Hospital Antibiotic Stewardship Programs.
 These programs outline opportunities for reducing unnecessary antibiotic usage, and provide guidelines for antibiotic prescription for common infections.
 The CDC highlighted post-prescription tactics for antibiotic regulation, such as reassessing dosages and the class or type of antibiotic used, in order to optimally treat each infection.
 The CDC also emphasized the need for evidence-based prescribing, a practice that focuses on the utilization of evidence and research to make informed medical decisions; these sentiments were echoed by the American Dental Association (ADA) which works to provide detailed guidelines for dentists considering prescribing their patients antibiotics.
 In 2019, the CDC published a report concerning the issue and updating the public on the effectiveness of past policy.
 This report, titled Antibiotic Resistance Threats in the United States, 2019, indicated which pathogens posed the greatest threat of resistance, and highlighted the importance of infection prevention, providing recommendations for prevention strategies.

 There has also been a substantial effort to educate not only prescribers, but patients too on the issue of antibiotic misuse.
 The World Health Organization (WHO) has designated a "World Antimicrobial Awareness Week" in November.
 In 2021, the week's theme was "Spread Awareness, Stop Resistance" and the organization published many different forms of media including podcasts, articles, and infographics to raise awareness for the issue.
 In the United States, the CDC has published posters and other materials for the purpose of educating the public on antibiotic resistance.
 State health departments, such as Colorado's Department of Public Health & Environment, have partnered with the CDC to distribute these materials to healthcare providers.